- Markets move through predictable cycles from bull to bear and back.

 The economic and market cycles and our emotions

-At this stage in the cycle, growth is still strong but moderating, unemployment is low, and interest rates are often falling.
-Meanwhile, corporate earnings are under pressure, and the risk of recession and a bear market are rising.
-But intoxicated by seemingly unending stock market gains, many investors feel invincible.
-Those who succumb to this elixir take on more risk in stocks.
-They buy high—often just when the market is about to turn down.
+All market cycles reach a top.
+At this point, growth is strong but moderating, unemployment is low, and interest rates are often falling.
+However, corporate earnings are under pressure, and the risk of a recession is rising.
+Growth has caused many investors to feel invincible, and many buy more stocks.
+They buy high—just as the market has crested.

-The bottom of the cycle is the dark before the dawn.
-The economy is in recession, inflation is falling, unemployment is rising, and corporate profits are falling.
-Stocks can continue dropping during this phase.
-But the light at the end of the tunnel is typically that the Federal Reserve cuts rates to help revive growth.
+Market bottoms are darkest before the dawn.
+The economy is in recession and corporate profits are falling.
+Stocks can drop more during this phase.
+A faint light is at the end of the tunnel as the Fed cuts rates.

-For investors, the time near a market bottom can be an emotional low.
-Even if you have stuck with your investment plan, you may feel defeated, even paralyzed.
-But while this is the point of maximum pain, it is also the point of maximum potential to build wealth long term.
+For investors, a market bottom is emotional.
+Even with a solid plan, you may feel defeated.
+This is a point of maximum pain, and also a point of maximum potential.

-After the bottom comes the beginning of the bull market.
-The economy is showing signs of a rebound, employment is ticking up, interest rates are low, and corporate profits are beginning to pop.
-So are stocks: The average increase in the S&P the year after the bottom of a market cycle is 47%.
+After the bottom comes the emerging bull market.
+The economy is showing signs of a rebound, interest rates are low, and corporate profits are rising.
+So are stocks: The average increase in the S&P 500 the year after the bottom of a market cycle is 47%.

 What to consider: Think like a contrarian.
-The stock market is rebounding, often sharply.
-If you have stayed invested, you can see that your balance is coming back.
-If your allocation to stocks has fallen below your long-term goals, now is the time to steel your all-too-human nerves and bring your portfolio back to your long-term target.
+The stock market is rebounding.
+If you remained invested, you see some recovery.
+If your stock allocation has gone below plan, it’s time to bring your portfolio back to your long-term target.

-What to consider: While asset allocation cannot guarantee a profit or protect against loss, keeping your target asset allocation in mind can help provide the discipline to hold greed at bay, and prepare your portfolio for the next turn in the market cycle when the bear returns.
-This time, rebalancing your portfolio could include selling some stocks and buying some bonds.
+What to consider: Asset allocation cannot guarantee a profit or avoid a loss, but your target asset mix can hold greed at bay and prepare you for the next downturn.
+Rebalancing your portfolio now could include selling stocks and buying bonds.

 The cycle of your financial life

-Knowing where you are in the economic and market cycle, and what investors can do to help maximize returns may be able to help you improve your portfolio.
-But more importantly, you also need to know where you are in your financial life cycle—and how much risk you are able and willing to take.
-That means ensuring that your mix of stocks, bonds, and cash is right for your goals, stomach for risk, financial situation, and when you will need your money.
+Knowing where you are in economic and market cycles may help you improve your portfolio.
+You also need to know where you are in your financial life cycle—and how much risk you can take.
+That means ensuring that your investment mix is right for your goals.

-If you are in your 20s or 30s with many decades until you will need your retirement savings, it makes sense to retain a heavy allocation to stocks.
-Yes, your balance will go down during the bear phase of the cycle but if you stick to your plan and keep investing, you will be buying stocks when they are on sale, and your portfolio should rise during the bull phase.
+If you are in your 20s or 30s, a heavy allocation to stocks is appropriate.
+Your balance will drop during downturns, but if you stay with your plan you can be buying stocks when they are on sale, and your portfolio should rise during the bull phase.

-On the other hand, let's say you are in retirement or nearing it.
-You have ridden the current bull market like a champ and have saved enough to live well in retirement.
-But your asset mix is heavily weighted to stocks.
-Since you are or will soon be living off your savings, you may be more sensitive to losses in the value of your portfolio.
-In that case, it may be a good time to meet with an advisor and reconsider your asset mix, dialing back stocks and building a more resilient portfolio for the next downturn of the cycle.
+Perhaps you are at or near retirement.
+You have ridden the current bull market well and have enough saved.
+But your asset mix leans to stocks.
+As you will be living off savings, you may be more sensitive to losses.
+Consider meeting with an advisor, dialing back stocks, and building a more resilient portfolio.

 Managing your emotions with a plan